JasonCanCode/CRUDE-Futures/README.md

 }
 ```

 Notice that `attributes` contains optional objects. `JSONAttributable` provides a computed property called `validAttributes` that will automatically remove attributes that don't have values, like potentially `favoriteColor`.

 In the example of the `Household` model, an entity would contain `"people": people.map { $0.validAttributes }` when computing its `attributes`.

 ## Getting the Okay

-`Okay` is an empty object whose sole purpose is the have something to return `.onSuccess`.
-This is used any model that is `CRUDEDeletable`, since there shouldn't be any mappable JSON coming back from a .DELETE request.
+`Okay` is an empty object with the sole purpose to have something to return `.onSuccess`.
+This is used by any model that is `CRUDEDeletable`, since there shouldn't be any mappable JSON coming back from a DELETE request.

 If you want to make a request and you don't care what is coming back from the server you can use `CRUDE.requestForSuccess`, which will also return an `Okay`.

 ## Making the Call

 So what does an API call look like?
 Some protocols provide static requests, some instance requests, and some both.
-For instance if you want to get a new person with an id number of 12345...
+For instance if you want to get a new person with an id number of 12345:
 ```swift
 Person.readFromServerWithId(12345)
 ```
-...or if you have that person and you just want to make sure you have to most up-to-date version...
+...or if you have that person and you just want to make sure you have to most up-to-date version:
 ```swift
 self.person.readFromServer()
 ```

-Keep in mind that CRUDE does not mutate entities when making requests.
+Keep in mind that CRUDE does not mutate entities when making these requests.
 Rather it provides a new entity upon completion.
 Asynchronous calls are handled using the BrightFutures syntax, so a retrieval of the newest version of a person might look like this:

 ```swift
 self.person.readFromServer().onSuccess { person in